How to protect yourself and your family if you own a boat!

 - A special kind of insurance you may need to have…depending on what you do with your boat…

 - Insurance jargon demystified!
 What are you really getting?
 Find out here…

 They are, after your house(s) and maybe your car(s), possibly your most valued assets.
+It’s important to get the best car insurance along with your boat insurance.
+You can take a look at Costco’s insurance review if you’re struggling on finding car insurance that’s right for you.
 You can choose to own and operate a boat, yacht or Jet Ski without insurance (although some marinas and yacht clubs won’t let you dock your craft unless you have coverage).
 However, that’s not a very smart choice.

 * Note.
 If you have a homeowner’s insurance policy you may have some coverage for your watercraft but it is very, very minimal.
 A typical homeowners policy will pay as much as $1,000 to repair damage to your boat, but — guess what? — that damage has to occur while the boat is at your home.
 This is not exactly the kind of damage coverage you need.
 In addition, there may be some liability coverage.
 Some, but hardly enough.

 You could gamble and not buy insurance for your watercraft, but that’s a big gamble.
 You’re risking not only losing or severely damaging the boat in an accident without compensation, but possibly your other assets if your boat causes damage and/or injuries to other boats and/or boaters.

 First, you need to know that there are three types of “boats.”

 - Anything less than 16 feet long is usually called “personal watercraft” by insurers.
 This includes Jet Skis, Waverunners, Tigersharks, Wet Bikes and Sea Dog “cycle” style models, as well as Jazz and Rage “mini boats.”

 - “Boats” are 16 feet to 25 feet, 11 inches.